 I love the Art of Quilting, and the fact that there is always something new to learn- whether it's a technique, color theory, or design process.

-As of June 2019, I am a Certified Laura Heine Instructor - I teach her patterns, but also discuss color & value, movement and ways to make your work unique even when following a pattern.
+Collage -In June of 2019, I became a Certified Laura Heine Instructor - I teach her patterns, but also discuss color & value, movement and ways to make your work unique even when following a pattern.

 Improv Circle Sampler - In this workshop students explore freeform piecing of circular designs beginning with basic skill building exercises, followed by the 4 types of circular units, adding inserts and making their own sample compositions.
 (Photo left)

 An Introduction to Fabric Faces - This class was designed after I took "Making Faces" classes from a number of different teachers.
 I've adapted my favorite methods and teach a fun, easy workshop that combines sketching, quick collage, Artsy Collage & various adhesive methods.